adilimudassir/binghr-take-home-interview/README.md

 ## Story
 - Every bit of the design must be replicated
-- The entry point must be the user's list, where users menu is highlited by default
+- The entry point must be the user's list, where users menu is highlighted by default
 - A user should be able to add users with their permissions
 - A user should be able to delete users records
 - A user should be able to update users records